Skip to main content

 Post-hooks: Processing Output After Completion

-A post_hook runs after your handler and can access both input and output:
+A post_hook runs after your handler and can access both input and output.
+You can also modify or completely replace the output by assigning a new value to span.output:

 def post_hook():